europarl/open-data-beta-testing/README.md

 ### Distribution as downloadable files

-Organization charts are regularly updated depending on the changes.
+Organisation charts are regularly updated depending on the changes.

 MEPs datasets are made available for each parliamentary term and regularly updated depending on the changes.